 In this paper, the first in a series comparing theory and observations in the observational plane, we lay a framework for producing synthetic data from cosmological simulations, describe our main methods for future reference, present a number of user examples, and announce the public release of a large number of simulated surveys (synthetic images and catalogs).
 We also present various new online services that allow one to interact with the synthetic observations and the underlying lightcones, semi-analytic galaxy and dark matter catalogs in the MRDB.
 The structure of this paper is as follows.
 In §2 we will present a concise overview of the MRObs and describe in detail all the steps that are needed in order to go from a pure dark matter simulation and semi-analytic galaxy catalog to producing realistic synthetic observations.
 In §3 we present a detailed simulations example focusing on our synthetic images produced for the on-going CANDELS HST program.
 In §4 we illustrate the new types of questions that can be asked of the MRObs through a number of examples related to galaxy and galaxy cluster evolution.
-In §5 we present the public data release and the interactive online tools we have developed, and we summarise in §6.
+In §5 we present the public data release and the interactive online tools we have developed.
+In §6 and §7, respectively, we present a brief outlook to future developments related to the MRObs project and summarize our results.